 "The doctrine which holds that the Blessed Virgin Mary, from the first instant of her conception, was, by a most singular grace and privilege of Almighty God, in view of the merits of Jesus Christ, the Redeemer of the human race, preserved from all stain of Original Sin, is a doctrine revealed by God . . ."
 (1911 Encyclopedia Britannica section on the Immaculate Conception)

 In the vast majority of cases, Catholic dogmas are declared out of ecumenical councils that are convened (e.g. the Council of Trent from 1545 - 1563).
 In the case of Mary's believed immaculate conception, however, the Pope only sought input from bishops.
-He ultimately, without convening a council, declared this belief dogmatic based strictly on his authority.
+He ultimately, without convening a council, declared this belief in her immaculate creation as a dogma based strictly on his authority.
 Pope Pius XII, in 1950, used this authority to declare the belief in her bodily assumption into heaven at the end of her life.

 The explicit question, however, concerning Mary being conceived immaculate (in a state of perfection) seems to have been first raised in the 11th century by St. Bernard of Menthon (from whom the St. Bernard dog is named).